durbanlegend/thag_rs/demo/README.md

 ### Script: terminal_light_fading.rs

 **Description:**  A fun published example from the `terminal-light` crate.
 "Demonstrate mixing any ANSI color with the background."
-I've added the `clear_screen` method because as is common, `terminal_light` interrogates the terminal with an escape sequence which may mess with its settings and compromise the program's output.

 **Purpose:** Mostly recreational.